ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ]
 ```

-But it works in some languages as Ruby and Perl:
+It works also in other languages as Ruby and Perl:

 ```ruby
 $ irb